 On the bright side, Ehsani points out that vitamin K, a carotenoid found in cauliflower, will typically remain largely unaffected by exposure to heat.
 “The one nutrient we don’t have to worry about being damaged by heat is vitamin K, which is important for bone and blood health.
 Although Vitamin K is a fat-soluble vitamin, it won’t get destroyed by cooking or heat,” Ehsani says.

 So, is consuming cauliflower products worthwhile, according to RDs?

 “Ultimately, this boils down to—no pun intended—how the cauliflower product was created,” Manian says.
 She encourages folks to ask questions like: Was the cauliflower cooked beforehand?
 If so, did it likely entail a cooking method that may have resulted in nutrient loss?
 And, most importantly, what else was used to make the product?
 “Are there any mystery additives or excessive amounts of added sugar or sodium on the label?”

 Rather than dissecting the "cauliflower" of it all, it's more about the bigger picture.
 Nutrition-wise, eating cauliflower is any form is fab—what's more impactful in terms of your health is whatever you're eating along with it.

 TL;DR?
 Rather than dissecting the "cauliflower" of it all, it's more about the bigger picture.
-Nutrition-wise, eating cauliflower is any form is fab—what's more impactful in terms of your health is whatever you're eating along with it.
+Nutrition-wise, eating cauliflower is any form is fab—so, yes, it's still worthwhile learning how to roast cauliflower like a pro—but what's even more impactful in terms of your health is whatever you're eating along with it.
 When in doubt, opt for cauliflower that’s as minimally processed as possible, whenever possible.

 Get the cauliflower ready.
 We're making fried rice tonight: